Issue Brief 09-43 ED Increases Caps on State Administration, November 6, 2009

 Title I LEA Allocations Title I allocations broken down by LEA in each state can be found at: http://www.ed.gov/about/overview/budget/titlei/fy09recovery/index.html

-Spending Reports The Department of Education has released spending reports, showing the obligation and liquidation of ARRA funds by program and by state. http://www.ed.gov/policy/gen/leg/recovery/reports.html
+Spending Reports ED has released spending reports, showing the obligation and liquidation of ARRA funds by program and by state. http://www.ed.gov/policy/gen/leg/recovery/reports.html

 Race to the Top